Poojavpatel/Tech-stack/System Design/README.md

    This happens when two titles produce the name hash value
    To prevent this use multiple hash functions

+A Bloom filter is a space-efficient probabilistic data structure used to test whether a given element is a member of a set.
+It provides a way to quickly check if an element is definitely not in a set or may be in the set.
+Bloom filters are widely used in various computer science applications where quick set membership tests are crucial.

+1. Initialization:
+A Bloom filter starts as an array of bits, all set to 0.
+1. Hash Functions:
+Multiple independent hash functions are chosen.
+When an element is added to the set, it is hashed by each function, and the corresponding bits in the array are set to 1.
+1. Membership Test:
+To check if an element is in the set, the same hash functions are applied to the element.
+If all corresponding bits in the array are 1, the element may be in the set (a false positive is possible due to hash collisions).
+If any of the bits are 0, the element is definitely not in the set.

+Use Cases
+1. Caching Systems:
+Bloom filters are used in caching systems to quickly check if a requested item is likely to be in the cache before performing a more time-consuming lookup.
+1. Distributed Systems:
+In distributed systems, Bloom filters can be used to reduce the number of unnecessary network requests by quickly checking if an item may exist on a remote node.
+1. Spell Checking:
+Bloom filters are applied in spell-checking algorithms to quickly determine if a word may be misspelled.
+Network Routing Tables:
+1. Bloom filters can be used in network routers to quickly check whether a destination IP address might be in a routing table

 <br/>
 <br/>

 ## Quorum

+A quorum refers to the minimum number of votes or participants required for a decision or operation to be considered valid or successful.
+It plays a crucial role in distributed systems and databases, ensuring that a sufficient number of nodes agree on a particular action to maintain consistency and reliability.
+Quorums help prevent issues such as split-brain scenarios and ensure that the system remains operational even in the presence of failures.

+TODO

 <br/>
 <br/>